 Medical expenses can still put the squeeze on “high income” seniors.
 This is especially true if you need uncovered medical services.

-Medication for rheumatoid arthritis may be covered.
-You may not have coverage for massage, physiotherapy, or other supportive health services.
+Medication for rheumatoid arthritis may be covered but you may not have coverage for massage, physiotherapy, or other supportive health services.

 Some seniors also rely on in-home care services or care supplied in a nursing home.
 The provincial plan provides little in the way of financial help for these services if you're not eligible.
 If you need oxygen, for example, you’ll need to pay out of pocket.

 As you can see, there are many medical items and services OHIP won’t pay for.

 Another shortcoming of the OHIP program is that it provides only for one person.
 When you turn 65, you’ll receive expanded coverage.
 This includes prescription medications and vision care, physiotherapy and in-home care services.

 Your dependents, such as your children or your spouse, won’t.
-If they were enrolled in private benefits, they could lose their coverage altogether.
+If they were enrolled in your private benefits plan, they will lose their coverage altogether.